kaesaecracker/servicepoint-simulator/README.md

 - getting error messages for invalid packages
 - test your project when outside of CCCB
 - test your project while other people are using the display

+## Legal stuff

+The included font is https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_bios (included in the download from https://int10h.org/oldschool-pc-fonts/download/).
+The font is CC BY-SA 4.0.

+For everything else see the LICENSE file.